Alert: Operations Resume 1/19 - All Operations, including classes, will resume on time on Thursday, Jan. 19 at Cheney/EWU Spokane Campuses. more

-Dr. Pete Porter teaches film history, theory, and criticism.
-He also serves as director of The Spokane International Film Festival.
-He earned a PhD from Wayne State University by writing a dissertation arguing that the ancient literary form Menippean satire, a travesty of The Odyssey, the work of Plato, and old comedy, has taken shape in movies from Duck Soup (1934) to The Big Lebowski (1998).
+Dr. Pete Porter teaches Film Criticism and Screenwriting.
+Before arriving at EWU in 2004, he eaned a PhD from Wayne State University by writing a dissertation arguing that the ancient literary form Menippean satire, a travesty of The Odyssey, the work of Plato, and old comedy, has taken shape in movies from Duck Soup (1934) to The Big Lebowski (1998).
 You can get a good idea of this work by reading his chapter in Lebowski 101.

 Dr. Porter's recent work studies media representations of non-human animals from a cognitive-ethical perspective.
 He is the Film Review Editor for Society & Animals, an international journal of Human-Animal Studies.
 He has published in S & A, The Journal of Moving Image Studies, and the Michigan Academician.
-Dr. Porter serves as faculty advisor to the EWU Film Society and on the board of The Friends of Turnbull National Wildlife Refuge.
+Dr. Porter serves as faculty advisor to the EWU Film Society.
+He has also served on the board of The Friends of Turnbull National Wildlife Refuge.

-View the original version of this page.
+View the desktop version of this page.